US STOCKS-Banks lead Wall Street lower on hedge fund default concerns

 By Devik Jain and Medha Singh

-March 29 (Reuters) - Wall Street's main indexes eased on Monday after a surge in the previous session, as global banks said they faced potential losses from a hedge fund's default on margin calls.
+March 29 (Reuters) - Wall Street's main indexes fell on Monday after a surge in the previous session, as global banks said they faced potential losses of billion of dollars from a hedge fund's default on margin calls.

-Nomura and Credit Suisse warned of losses after the U.S. hedge fund, named by sources as Archegos Capital, defaulted, hitting shares in some big media and Chinese technology companies.
+Nomura 8604.T and Credit Suisse CSGN.S warned of significant hit after the U.S. hedge fund, named by sources as Archegos Capital, defaulted, hitting shares in some big media and Chinese technology companies.

-Shares in Morgan Stanley fell about 3% after the Financial Times reported it had also sold billions of shares, while Bank of America Corp , Citigroup Inc , JPMorgan Chase & Co , Goldman Sachs and Wells Fargo & Co dropped between 0.3% and 2.7%.
+Shares in Morgan Stanley MS.N fell about 4% after the Financial Times reported it had also sold billions of shares, while the banks index .SPXBK shed about 3%.

 The news has raised concerns about whether the full extent of Archegos' apparent wipeout has been realized or whether there was more selling to come from other lenders.